Capitalisk/ldpos-commander/README.md

-wallet get multisig-public-key                                                                         Check your multisig public key wallet get address                                                                                     Get address of signed in wallet wallet get <custom-property>                                                                           Get a custom property on the wallet config clean signatures default-path                                                                   Removes the default path (IMPORTANT: this action is irreversible) config clean signatures                                                                                Removes all signatures in the default path (IMPORTANT: this action is irreversible) config clean config                                                                                    Removes config file with server ip, port and networkSymbol (IMPORTANT: this action is irreversible) config network-symbol current                                                                          Gets current networkSymbol config network-symbol change                                                                           Change the protocol transaction get <custom-property>                                                                      Get a custom property on the transaction
+wallet get multisig-public-key                                                                         Check your multisig public key wallet get address                                                                                     Get address of signed in wallet wallet get <custom-property>                                                                           Get a custom property on the wallet config clean passphrases                                                                               Removes the passphrase config clean signatures default-path                                                                   Removes the default path (IMPORTANT: this action is irreversible) config clean signatures                                                                                Removes all signatures in the default path (IMPORTANT: this action is irreversible) config clean                                                                                           Removes config file with server ip, port and networkSymbol (IMPORTANT: this action is irreversible) config network-symbol current                                                                          Gets current networkSymbol config network-symbol change                                                                           Change the protocol transaction get <custom-property>                                                                      Get a custom property on the transaction